k5602/Helthana/README.md

 A Progressive Web App (PWA) designed to transform healthcare management in Egypt by providing an intelligent, accessible digital health companion for patients with chronic conditions.

-## 🏆 Hackathon Project - GDG Alexandria 2025

-This project was developed for the GDG Alexandria Hackathon (July 2025) to address critical healthcare challenges in Egypt through innovative technology solutions.

 ## 🩺 Problem Statement

 Egyptian patients with chronic diseases face significant challenges: